-Antwerp is a major economic centre in Belgium and its economy mainly relies on its port, diamond trade and chemical industry.
-The sea port of Antwerp is the seventh largest in the world and second largest in Europe, behind Rotterdam.
-Trading at this port is of high volumes of general and project cargo and other bulk.
+Antwerp is a major economic centre in Belgium, and its economy mainly relies on its port, diamond trade and chemical industry.
+The seaport of Antwerp is the seventh-largest in the world and second-largest in Europe, behind Rotterdam.

-Antwerp's dockland is made up of five oil refineries which have lead to a substantial focus on petro-chemical industries in the city.
+Antwerp's dockland comprises five oil refineries that have led to a substantial focus on petrochemical industries in the city.
 With four nuclear plants at Doel, power generation is also an important industry in Antwerp.

-The other main industry of Antwerp is its diamond trade.
-It has four diamond bourses of which one is for boart and other three for polished, ready to export gems.
-Although Jewish traders are dominant in the diamond industry, in recent times, Indian and Armenian traders are also becoming increasingly influential.
-The World Diamond Centre in Antwerp plays an important role in setting principles for professional ethics and promoting Antwerp as the diamond capital of the world.
+The other primary industry of Antwerp is its diamond trade.
+It has four diamond bourses, of which one is for boart and the other three for polished, ready to export gems.
+Although Jewish traders are dominant in the diamond industry, Indian and Armenian traders are also becoming increasingly influential in recent times.
+The World Diamond Centre in Antwerp plays an essential role in setting principles for professional ethics and promoting Antwerp as the world's diamond capital.

-The chemical industry in Antwerp is also significant with second largest plant of BASF based in the city with the first being in Belgium.
+The chemical industry in Antwerp is also significant, with the second-largest plant of BASF based in the city, with the first being in Belgium.
 This industry accounts for 2% of Belgium's exports.